 Should the filter be kept on?

-Yes.
-It’s crucial for the filter to operate continuously to provide a stable and healthy environment for betta fish.
+The filter is essential to remain on consistently to maintain a healthy environment for the betta fish.

 Conclusion